daronphang/programming-resources/python/databases/context-manager.md

 ### Necessity

-Objects in Python do the "right thing" when they are deleted (normally when they go out of scope): files close, sockets close, database connections rollback (if commit is not called explicitly) and close.
+Objects in CPython do the "right thing" when they are deleted (normally when they go out of scope): files close, sockets close, database connections rollback (if commit is not called explicitly) and close.
+It is guaranteed to be closed when an object reference count goes to zero.
 Hence, there is no need for context manager in Python.

 ```py
 open('path/file', 'w').write('hello world\n')